codefellows-seattle-javascript-401d16/lab-16-basic-auth/lab-stephanie/README.md

 #how to install

  * to install in terminal:  npm run start-db

+ * to shut down the database write this in your terminal: npm run stop-db

  * look at package.json for dependancies.